Delta4AI/OntoloViz/README.md

 - Levels are separated by a **dot `.`**, for example `C01.001`.
 - Ontologies **up to thirteen hierarchical levels** are supported.
-- A single phenotype end-node can be assigned to multiple parent-nodes by specifying the parents tree ids as pipe separated string in the column `Tree ID`.
+- A single phenotype end-node can be assigned to multiple parent-nodes by specifying the parents tree ids as a pipe separated string in the column `Tree ID`, for example `C01.001.001|C02.001.001`.
-- When defining a child element which has no valid parent, the GUI will automatically generate the parent with the default color and a 0 value.
-This will happen recursively.
-For example, if the input file defines a node with the id `123.001.001`, but the nodes `123` and `123.001` are non-existent, they will be created.
+- If a child element is defined without a valid parent node existing, the GUI generates all parent elements with the default color and value 0.
+For example, the node `123.001` is automatically generated if only the child node `123.001.001` was defined.
+This works only if at least the most central node `123` was defined manually.
 - Counts entered in the file will be converted to integers.
 If a node should be displayed without counts, use `0`.
 - The loaded file must contain **7 columns** and follow the below structure to be correctly recognized: